wholmgren/wholmgren.github.io/index.md

 </p>

 <p>
-I make renewable power forecasts for utilities in the Southwest US using data from high resolution regional weather models, satellite imagery, and rooftop solar panel generation.
-I am of co-author of Tony Lorenzo's <a href="http://dx.doi.org/10.1016/j.solener.2015.10.038">paper</a> on the <i>network forecast</i> technique.
-Learn more about our work at <a href="https://forecasting.uaren.org">forecasting.uaren.org</a>.
+I make solar and wind power forecasts for utilities in the Southwest US using data from the <a href="http://www.atmo.arizona.edu/index.php?section=weather&id=wrf">UA high resolution regional weather model</a>, satellite imagery, and rooftop solar panel generation.
+I advised Tony Lorenzo's papers on <a href="http://dx.doi.org/10.1016/j.solener.2015.10.038">network forecasts of solar irradiance</a> and <a href="https://forecasting.energy.arizona.edu/media/Lorenzo_et_al_2016_Optimal_Interpolation_of_satellite_derived_irradiance_and_ground_data.pdf">optimal interpolation of satellite imagery for solar irradiance resource assessment</a>.
+Learn more about our forecasting work at <a href="https://forecasting.energy.arizona.edu">forecasting.energy.arizona.edu</a>.
 </p>

 <p>
-I lead a team in the creation of <a href="https://sveri.uaren.org">sveri.uaren.org</a>, a interactive website that shows real-time production and load data from 7 utilities in the Southwest US.
+I lead a team in creating <a href="https://sveri.energy.arizona.edu">sveri.energy.arizona.edu</a>, an interactive website that shows real-time generation and load data from 7 utilities in the Southwest US.
 </p>

 <p>